linuskangsoftware/blogger/README.md

 npm run dev
 ```

-Now, you can head to the **admin panel** at ``http://localhost:3000/admin`` to create and manage your blog posts, as well as configuring additional settings.
+Now, you can head to the site at ``http://localhost:3000`` to view and manage your blog posts, as well as configuring additional settings.

+## Optional: Administrator panel

+If your wanting to use the official Blogger Admin Panel as an addon for Blogger, you can access the tutorial and steps on how to use it inside the ``linuskangsoftware/blogger-admin-panel`` repo [here](https://github.com/linuskangsoftware/blogger-admin-panel)

 ## Docs & Support